 Fees paid by customers for the examinations performed by the vet or vet tech will account for the business’ profits.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your mobile vet business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your mobile vet business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account